gojuno/koptional/README.md

 >We don't think that Kotlin itself needs `Optional` because it has strong null-safe type system that effectively eliminates need in such a wrapper.
 However there are APIs and libraries like [RxJava 2][rxjava2] which don't accept `null` values.

->We also think that in many cases you can use `sealed class`es to express abscent values, however in simple cases like passing `String?` through Rx stream `Optional` is a more convenient solution.
+>We also think that in many cases you can use `sealed class`es to express absent values, however in simple cases like passing `String?` through Rx stream `Optional` is a more convenient solution.

 ---